 If you’re like many people then you don’t like having your picture taken.
 Never mind recording yourself speaking on video!

-Yet you still want to launch a YouTube channel and earn cash from the Youtube Partner Program.
+Yet you still want to launch a YouTube channel and earn cash while not showing your face.
 Don’t worry!
 There are plenty of ways to make videos for YouTube, even if the thought of speaking on camera makes you blush.

 Many of the ideas only need you to record your voice over stock images or b-roll video.
 Others let you tap into a skill you already have.